 Courtesy of Dave/11bravovet SSG 1st of the 14th Infantry RVN

 The military history in my family can be easily traced back to the Civil War and probably further with a little effort.
 We have lost family members in two wars and we presently have two family members in the U.S. Army serving our country on foreign soil.
 One of them is in Germany and the other is in Afghanistan.
-My daughter has just enlisted in the Army and chances are she may be going to Iraq.
-As a father, this terrifies me but as a veteran, I have never been prouder of her.
+My daughter served in the Army and is currently in the Army Reserves.
+As a father, this terrified me but as a veteran, I have never been prouder of her.

 We have always been proud to serve our country and we've always gone where we were asked to go and done what we were asked to do.